particle-iot/docs/src/content/firmware.md

 ### pinMode()

-`pinMode()` configures the specified pin to behave either as an input or an output.
+`pinMode()` configures the specified pin to behave either as an input or an output, with or without an internal weak pull-up or pull-down resistor.

 ```C++
 SYNTAX